Honestly, I don’t sweat that much.

 Yup, there sure are.
 But now, there are one million and ONE.
 Hehe.

-I am proud of my deodorant because it contains a few ingredients you may not typically see in deodorants and I’m not really sure why.
+I am proud of this deodorant because it contains a few ingredients you may not typically see in deodorants and I’m not really sure why!

 I’m ready to share it with you.
 It is effective, said by not only me (the not-so-heavy-sweater), but also by my husband (probably-your-typical-sweater).
 Oh, and it’s easy, to boot.
 Yay!

 First, a little education about why I am using each ingredient…

 Coconut & Almond Oils

 Raw, unrefined, virgin coconut oil has wonderful antibacterial properties.
 This is important in those armpits, right?
 The coconut oil used in this recipe will liquify at 76 degrees; below that and it’s in a semi-solid state.
 I like to add another oil to help the deodorant stay more fluid, if you would.
 Enter almond oil.

 We have an extensive post on carrier oils here.
 You’ll see below that you can easily substitute a different oil that is liquid at room temp oil, but I really like almond oil.